SprintHive/income-docs/api/v2/CreateIncomeVerificationRequest.md

  - min - When using multiple months the system will find the consistent income steam over the selected months and use the smallest amount
  - average -When using multiple months the system will find the consistent income steam over the selected months and use the average of the amounts found
  - max - When using multiple months the system will find the consistent income steam over the selected months and use the largest amount
  - irregular - The system will add up all the income transactions excluding specific income transactions, like loans received, and calculate the average of the monthly totals

+## Other field descriptions

+### loanAmount

+This is an optional field for the provisional loan amount that the applicant is applying for.

+> Defaults to null